anproulx/school/content/en/project/abide-fmri/index.md

  - Docker

 ### Data
 For the purpose of this project, we used the preprocessed open source database ABIDE (see Preprocessed Connectomes Project), available through Nilearn.
 This data contains structural, functional and phenotypic data of 539 individuals with autism and 573 typical controls.
+We will be using the preprocessed fMRI data as well as the information regarding diagnosis.

 ### Deliverables